Frequently asked questions

 Here are two litmus tests that might help you make an informed decision:

 (1) Do they have any produced studio movie credits themselves?
 If so, they've proven their own abilities within the Hollywood studio system.
 (Verify their credits on IMDB)

-(2) Have they ever developed another writer's screenplay that subsequently got represented at a top literary agency, earned a studio script development deal, or became a produced studio movie?
+(2) Have they ever developed another writer's screenplay that subsequently got represented at a top literary agency, earned a production company/studio script development deal, or was produced as a studio movie?
 This reflects their ability to develop somebody else's work at the highest levels.
-(Verify testimonials on IMDB)
+(Verify their testimonials on IMDB)

 Why are credits on IMDB important?